PLEASE BE ADVISED, the Judge does not monitor Division X's email inbox; the Judicial Assistant does.

 Motions to Continue

-- If granted by the Court, contact information and arrangements must be made through the Judicial Assistant.
+- If granted by the Court, arrangements must be made through the Judicial Assistant.
 Please be sure to provide updated contact information.